bbrown-caltech/capstone-hangout-point/README.md

 The total application (APP) consists of three parts.
 A frontend (GUI) written in Typescript, a RESTful service (API) written in NodeJS, and a MongoDB instance (DB) for data persistence.
 The API will communicate with the DB for document storage and retrieval, and will respond to requests made by the GUI to save, retrieve or delete a document.

-The APP will be deployed in two separate namespaces, uat and prod, in order to facilitate testing and production releases.
-UAT will be served on ports 8080 and 8443, while PROD will be served on port 80 and 443.
+The APP will be deployed in the same Docker-Compose under two separate HTTP host headers.
+Capstone and Capstone-Dev.
+This will provide both a production instance for customers, as well as a separate instance for developer testing.

-As development gets completed, unit tests passed, and code is peer reviewed and merged into the develop branch, the deployments in the uat namespace will be updated in order for test engineers to perform testing.
+As development gets completed, unit tests passed, and code is peer reviewed and merged into the develop branch, the changes will be deployed to the Capstone-Dev instance in order for test engineers to perform testing.
 Once testing is completed, with all tests having passed, develop will be merged into the main branch which in turn will be tagged with a release number.
-Once that tagged versioning occurs the deployments in the prod namespace will be updated.
+Once that tagged versioning occurs the changes will be deployed to the Capstone instance.

 <br />